kresohr/react19/README.md

 # React 19 Crash Course

 This project is a simple crash course for React 19 based on JavaScript Mastery [Video on youtube](https://www.youtube.com/watch?v=dCLhUialKPQ&t=7272s&ab_channel=JavaScriptMastery).
+The reason why I decided to follow this crash course is to remind myself of the "React ways" as I'm mostly working with VueJS lately.

 # React + Vite